 Motivation: Resource Management

-As someone much wiser than me said, "Necessity is the mother of invention".
-To really understand what a context manager is and how can we use it, we must first investigate the motivations behind it — the necessities that gave rise to this "invention".
+To really understand what a context manager is and how we can use it, we must first investigate the motivations behind it — the necessities that gave rise to this "invention".

 The primary motivation behind context managers is resource management.
 When a program wants to get access to a resource on the computer, it asks the OS for it, and the OS, in turn, provides it with a handle for that resource.
 Some common examples of such resources are files and network ports.
 What's important to understand is that these resources have limited availability, for example, a network port can be used by a single process at a time, and there are a limited number of ports available.
 So whenever we open a resource, we have to remember to close it, so that the resource is freed.
 But unfortunately, it's easier said than done.